Old Ordnance Survey Maps of Marlborough

 On the reverse we include part of adjacent sheet 29.13 extending coverage south to include GWR station, Midland & South Western Jct Railway station, Preshute, St George's House, Preshute House, Cow Bridge.
 A list of private residents from a contemporary directory is also included.

-Follow this link for a complete list of our Wiltshire Series maps.
+• Follow this link for a complete list of our Wiltshire Series or Swindon maps; or here for all maps in South West England.